 On this second Sunday after Pentecost, the Holy Church commemorates those saints who shone forth in the various local regions where the seeds of Orthodoxy took root… in Greece, in Romania, Serbia, Georgia, and whatever region the particular church might honor as its legacy and inheritance.

+All these righteous ones whom we celebrate today - be they from the lands of Russia, of America, or of any of our Orthodox homelands – these are the ones we call ‘saints’ precisely because they heard the call of God echoed in today’s Holy Gospel.
 Today’s Gospel reading recounts for us the call of God to the first apostles.
 Our Lord called out to Peter and to Andrew, ‘Follow Me’, and they responded to this call of God – immediately dropping their nets and following Him.